GridOPTICS/GridPACK/docs/markdown/platforms/CENTOS7.md

-This documents a GridPACK build on [CentOS](https://www.centos.org/ CentOS) 7.5.1804 installed on a [VirtualBox](https://www.virtualbox.org/) virtual machine (VM).
+This documents a GridPACK build on [CentOS](https://www.centos.org/) 7.5.1804 installed on a [VirtualBox](https://www.virtualbox.org/) virtual machine (VM).
 Virtual Box is not required and these instructions should work for any Linux system using the CentOS operating sytem.
 They also work for [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) (RHEL) 7.

-== Requisite System Software
+## Requisite System Software

 In this build, some [prerequisite software](../required/BASIC_LINUX.md) was installed as system software packages.
 If you are using a workstation with a standard